 The project includes 22 three-story town homes that will stretch along the 1300 block of 6th Avenue, which also is Illinois 92.
-Jim Thomson, owner of Landmark Properties, said the $9 million development “is about a month from putting a spade in the ground.”
+Jim Thomson, owner of Landmark Properties, said the $9 million development helps connect downtown with its adjacent residential neighborhoods.

-The town homes, which have not been named, will be developed by Illinois Domus, a subsidiary of Landmark Properties.
-It will be built by Big Dog Construction, Davenport.
+The town homes were developed by Illinois Domus, a subsidiary of Landmark Properties, and built by Big Dog Construction, Davenport.
 The architect is Bracke.Hayes.Miller.Mahon Architects, Moline.
 Rock Island-based IMEG is the project’s engineer.

-The market-rate, leased units will be the first new construction town homes for Thomson and downtown’s Moline Centre, which has seen an explosion in loft housing and building renovations.
+The market-rate, leased units are the first new construction town homes for Thomson and downtown’s Moline Centre, which has seen an explosion in loft housing and building renovations.

 Moline city officials said plans for developing the vacant site were conceived in the city’s latest master plan update of Moline Centre.